tock/tockloader/docs/jlinkexe.md

 # Package tockloader.jlinkexe Documentation

-Interface for boards using Seggger's JLinkExe program.
+Interface for boards using Segger's JLinkExe program.

 All communication with the board is done using JLinkExe commands and scripts.